gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The *selected* version of a dependency can be different to the *requested* (i.e. user declared) version due to dependency conflict resolution or by explicit dependency force rules.
 Similar to the standard gradle depenency report, the `dependencyInsight` report shows both versions.
 It also shows a requested dynamic version (e.g. "junit:junit:4.+") together with the actually selected version (e.g. "junit:junit:4.10").
 Please keep in mind that Maven snapshot dependencies are not treated as dynamic versions but as changing modules, similar to what Maven does (for the difference see the [userguide](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:dependency_management_overview)).
 Maven snapshots might be treated as dynamic versions in a future version of Gradle which would provide nice insight into pom snapshot resolution.

-The `dependencyInsight` report task is invaluable when investigating how and why a dependency is resolved, and it is available on all projects out of the box.
+The `dependencyInsight` report task is invaluable when investigating how and why a dependency is resolved, and it is available in all projects out of the box.

 #### Example usage